 - Make sure you can raise both the head and the feet.
 One function without the other is pretty useless.

 - Really nice to have- temperature control and zero gravity feature

 Will any mattress work on an adjustable base?

 High quality memory foam mattresses work the best with adjustable bed frames.
 Memory foam contours to the body and will support flexibility and weight.
 Latex mattresses can also work on an adjustable bed.
 Latex is more rigid though so a thinner mattress will be needed or you could end up with a bulky fit.
 Innerspring mattresses and air mattresses do not conform well to an adjustable base so those should be avoided all together.

 Are adjustable bed Frames really expensive?

 Adjustable bed frames are no longer outraegeously priced.
 On the low end, you can get an adjustable base for a few hundred more than your normal box spring.
-On the high end with all the bells and whistles, you can snag an adjustable bed for $3k.
 With all the added benefits like anti-snoring and no gravity, splurge on the adjustable bed and you won’t ever go without it ever again.